arielherself/espresso/README.md

 There is a bout of optimism around the EU economies these days.
 Quarterly GDP figures released last week were not as bad as expected, employment continued to grow and, crucially, energy prices on wholesale markets have come down from their summer highs.
 On Tuesday the OECD, an intergovernmental research body, added its relatively optimistic assessment of Europe’s economic outlook.

 The club projects the euro-zone economy in 2023 to grow on par with America, at 0.5%.
 But [elation](https://te.arielherself.xyz/leaders/2022/11/17/investors-are-becoming-too-optimistic-about-the-world-economy) may be premature.
 Energy prices have fallen but remain high.
-Long-term contracts with gas and electricity suppliers have cushioned the blow this year—but in 2023 the full effect of energy price rises will be felt.
+Long-term contracts with gas and electricity suppliers have cushioned the blow this year—but in 2023 the full effect of energy-price rises will be felt.

 A second worry is the hit to the incomes of European households.
 Post-pandemic savings buoyed consumption, and the risk of unemployment remains low.
 But that may not last either.
 The billions of euros Europe’s [governments](https://te.arielherself.xyz/finance-and-economics/2022/09/01/europe-scrambles-to-protect-consumers-against-dizzying-energy-prices) have dispensed to firms and households may not prevent Europe from [tumbling into recession](https://te.arielherself.xyz/finance-and-economics/2022/08/31/europe-is-heading-for-recession-how-bad-will-it-be).